Research

 The Effects of School Shootings on Risky Behavior, Health and Human Capital (with Partha Deb) Published in the Journal of Population Economics

-Cited in the Surgeon General’s Advisory on Firearm Violence
+Cited in the Surgeon General’s Advisory on Firearm Violence and the 2025 Economic Report of the President

 We examine the effect of school shootings on risky health behaviors, health, and human capital outcomes of exposed students as adults and on their migration during middle and high school and a few years beyond.
 We use shootings data compiled by the Center for Homeland Defense and Security along with 2003–2012 Behavioral Risk Factor Surveillance System data to examine risky behaviors, health, and human capital outcomes, and the 2004–2018 American Community Survey to examine migration.
 We find that students exposed to school shootings experience declines in health and well-being, engage in more risky behaviors, and have worse education and labor market outcomes as young adults.
 There is no evidence of migration in response to school shootings.